Livtencity (Maribavir)

 Who Should Not Take Livtencity

-Do not take Livtencity if you are allergic to maribavir or any ingredients in the medication.
-You should also not take it if you are currently using ganciclovir or valganciclovir.
+Do not take Livtencity if you are allergic to maribavir or any of its ingredients, or if you are taking ganciclovir or valganciclovir.

 Medical Conditions to Discuss